Ricoledan/the-black-list/README.md

 [FactCheck](https://www.factcheck.org/) - A nonprofit website that describes itself as a "consumer advocate for voters that aims to reduce the level of deception and confusion in U.S. politics".

 [Snopes](https://www.snopes.com/) - When misinformation obscures the truth and readers don’t know what to trust, Snopes.com’s fact checking and original, investigative reporting lights the way to evidence-based and contextualized analysis.
 We always document our sources so readers are empowered to do independent research and make up their own minds.

+#### Policing

+[Mapping Police Violence](https://mappingpoliceviolence.org/) - A research collaborative collecting comprehensive data on police killings nationwide to quantify the impact of police violence in communities.

 #### Encyclopedia